MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/manage/hardware-inventory-server-wmi-classes.md

 During the Configuration Manager hardware inventory process, the name for a class is transformed from "Win32_hardware" to "SMS_G_System_hardware".
 For example, "Win32_DiskDrive" translates to "SMS_G_System_DISK".

-In addition to the class name change, the following differences are found between the Win32 classes and the System Center Configuration Manager hardware inventory server classes:
+In addition to the class name change, the following differences are found between the Win32 classes and the Configuration Manager hardware inventory server classes:

 - Each Configuration Manager class inherits four properties from [SMS_G_System_Current Server WMI Class](../../../../../develop/reference/core/clients/manage/sms_g_system_current-server-wmi-class.md).